 Step 5: From this point on, just ensure you stir continuously, till you can see all the different layers, and the ghee starts coming out in the sides.
 At which point, you must switch off the gas, and pour the mix in a container immediately.

 But this time can vary by a few minutes depending upon the kind of cooktop you are using, and for this recipe a few seconds here and there could mess with the consistency, so pay very careful attention here.
-The ghee leaving the sides is a good indicator your mysore pak is ready.
+The ghee leaving the sides is the best indicator your mysore pak is ready.

 Also, there should be a little ghee leaving the sides, not a whole pool of ghee.
-If you overcook it, you will get hard Mysore Paak.
-On the other hand, if you undercook it, you will get softer barfi like texture.
-The aim is to get a crumbly soft texture, which holds firm, but breaks easily, and one that has a lot of layers and airpockets.
+If you over-cook it, you will get hard Mysore Pak.

 Step 6: Let it rest for 10-15 minutes before you break it into squares (or rectangles) to serve.